XiongPengNUS/rsome/docs/_site/example_ro_portfolio.md

 ### Robust portfolio optimization

-In this example, the portfolio construction problem discussed in the previous sections is solved by a robust optimization approach introduced in the paper [The Price of Robustness](https://www.researchgate.net/publication/220244391_The_Price_of_Robustness).
+In this example, the portfolio construction problem discussed in the previous sections is solved by a robust optimization approach introduced in the paper [Bertsimas and Sim (2004)](#ref1).
 The robust model is presented below.

 $$
 \begin{align}